Freeman Gulch Widening Projects

 To improve the safety, capacity, operation, and route continuity on State Route 14 in Kern County, by converting the existing two-lane conventional highway into a four-lane divided controlled access expressway.
 The Freeman Gulch Widening project has been broken down into three segments.

-This project will upgrade approximately 6.2 miles of two-lane conventional highway to four-lane expressway from 4.8 miles south to 0.5 mile north of State Route (SR) 178 west.
+This proposed future project will upgrade approximately 6.2 miles of two-lane conventional highway to a four-lane expressway from 4.8 miles south to 0.5 mile north of State Route (SR) 178 west.
 This project is the second of three segments that will close the final two-lane “gap” on SR 14 between Mojave and the junction with US 395.
 It is consistent with both the Caltrans SR 14 Transportation Concept Report and the Kern County Regional Transportation Plan.

 What is significant about the project?

-Caltrans, City of Ridgecrest, Kern County, Inyo County, Mono County and Kern COG partnered and participated in the development of a MOU to fund the project.
+Caltrans, City of Ridgecrest, Kern County, Inyo County, Mono County and Kern COG partnered and participated in the development of an MOU to fund the project.
 Kern County’s Council of Governments Regional Transportation Plan states that “Deficiencies are currently being experienced on Route 14 and will continue to be experienced until the route is four lanes for the entire length within Kern County”.
 They also recognize the need for safety and operational improvements at the intersections within the project limits and are in support of this project.

 The California Department of Transportation (Caltrans) joined officials from Inyo, Mono and Kern counties and prime contractor Granite Construction to celebrate the completion of the first of three Freeman Gulch projects on State Route (SR) 14, which will eventually convert the existing two-lane roadway to a four-lane expressway upon full completion.